 - Barrett’s esophagus, a condition where cells in the lining of the esophagus change, can become cancerous if not treated early.

 At Clarkston Dermatology, we believe you should feel like more than just a number in the medical industry.
 Contact us to schedule an appointment to find out if you can benefit from photodynamic therapy, meet with your expert team, and begin your treatment and the journey to healthier skin.
-In the meantime, we encourage patients in Troy and Birmingham, MI, to download “5 Reasons to Use Sunscreen” to learn more about reducing the risk of skin cancer.
+In the meantime, we encourage patients in Troy and Clarkston, MI, to download “5 Reasons to Use Sunscreen” to learn more about reducing the risk of skin cancer.